 Grants are usually awarded for specific projects.
-Some of our main sources of support include: the players of the National Lottery through the Heritage Lottery Fund and the Big Lottery Fund; players of People’s Postcode Lottery; and the Landfill Tax Community Fund.
+Some of our main sources of support include: the players of the National Lottery through the National Lottery Heritage Fund and the National Lottery Community Fund; players of People’s Postcode Lottery; and the Landfill Tax Community Fund.
 Some Local Authorities and Government Agencies and Departments also support some Trusts, usually for specific projects.

 Where we spend our money

 98% of our funds are spent by individual Wildlife Trusts in their area with the remainder invested in collective activity at an all Wales, England or UK level.
 By supporting your Wildlife Trust you really are helping to support the wildlife and wild places in your area.
 On this page you will find information about the collective finances of The Wildlife Trusts.